 I recently came across an organization who had very interesting infrastructure setup.
 Their business domains is analytics.
 They process millions of the records and how many clients who have case sensitive tags on their server which they want to measure.
 However, there are many places they do not want to care about case sensitivity.
 They had peta bytes of the data on their server.
+Let us learn about Creating Database with Different Collation on Server.
 When I saw their servers – I noticed that every SQL Server had two instances installed – 1) Case Sensitive and 2) Case Insensitive.
 After a while I asked them why do they have two instances on the same server with almost similar data – one with case sensitive and another with case insensitive instances.

 “Can we create a database with different collations on the same SQL Server Instance?
 We thought, the collation of the server is fixed during the installation and all the database on the system have to follow the same default collation.”